Frequently Asked Questions (FAQs)

 How does the Food Bank distribute food?

-The primary method of distributing food is through our network of over 160 partner agencies that work in cooperation with the East Texas Food Bank.
+The primary method of distributing food is through our network of over 200 partner agencies and food programs that work in cooperation with the East Texas Food Bank.
 Food is either picked up at our distribution center by the partner agency, or it is delivered by 18 wheelers to agencies on our delivery routes.
 From there, agencies distribute the food to clients.
 Food is also directly distributed through our hunger programs targeted towards children, adults or seniors.

 Do partner agencies pay a membership fee?